Get

 Final Thoughts

 Getting your cat inside a carrier can be a daunting task, but it’s necessary for trips to the vet or traveling with your cat.
 The most important point to remember is to acclimate your cat to the carrier before attempting to get them inside.
-It may take a couple of weeks for your cat to seem comfortable in the carrier’s presence, but once they’re used to seeing the carrier, there is more chance of having a stress-free event of getting them inside.
+It may take a couple of weeks for your cat to seem comfortable in the carrier’s presence, but once they’re used to seeing the carrier, there is a greater chance of having a stress-free event of getting them inside.

 Ensure you buy the correct size crate for your cat so that they’re comfortable, and don’t forget to entice them with treats and their favorite toys.